Table of Contents

 1.7 VOTING

-Decisions shall be made by a majority of those present and voting, providing a quorum is present.
+Decisions shall be made by a majority of those present and voting, provided a quorum is present.
 Voting shall be by voice vote, except that on request of any member, voting shall be by standing vote.
-When the Senate elects an individual as its representative At-Large on the Senate Executive Committee the vote shall be by secret ballot.
+When the Senate elects its at-large representatives on the Senate Executive Committee, the vote shall be by secret ballot.

 1.8 CONSENT CALENDAR

-The Executive committee may place any item adopted by unanimous vote of both the initiating committee and the Executive Committee on the Consent Calendar of the agenda.
+The Executive Committee may place any item adopted by unanimous vote of both the initiating committee and the Executive Committee on the Consent Calendar of the agenda.
 The Consent Calendar will contain (or refer to an attachment of) the full and complete item being submitted for approval.
 The Chair will request unanimous approval of the Calendar.
 If there is no objection, the proposal is approved by consent of the Senate in one reading.
-There is no debate or discussion allowed on consent Calendar items but questions for clarification are allowed.
-If any member of the Academic Senate objects to an item being on the Consent Calendar, the item will be removed and placed at the end of the regular agenda as an action item.
+There is no debate or discussion allowed on Consent Calendar items, but questions for clarification are allowed.
+If any member of the Senate objects to an item being on the Consent Calendar, the item will be removed and placed at the end of the regular agenda as a business item.

 1.10 OPEN MEETINGS